ychong4/ychong4.github.io/Activity 2/ABtest/Readme.md

 Both group A and group B are not normally distributed, therefore, we use a non-parametric test (Mann-Whitney U test method).

+The p-value of the test is 0.1015.
+Since the p-value > 0.05, we failed to reject H0.

 ## Section 3.
 Analyze the user group with multiple visits

-Then, we filter out the users with multiple visit.
+Then, we filter out the users with multiple visits.
 We want to study if the control is effective for this user group.

 The revenue distribution for the dataset is shown below:

 ![](scenario_3.png)

-As we can see, there revenue distribution looks alike with the entire dataset.
+As we can see, the revenue distribution looks alike with the entire dataset.

 ### A/B Test on the multiple visit user group